gradio-app/gradio/guides/5)other_tutorials/connecting_to_a_database.md

 ```

 ## Step 3 - Deployment
-We will be deploying our app to HuggingFace spaces.
-If you wish, you could also run your app locally and get a
+If you run the code above, your app will start running locally.
-shareable link by passing the `share=True` parameter to `launch`.
+You can even get a temporary shareable link by passing the `share=True` parameter to `launch`.

+But what if you want to a permanent deployment solution?
+Let's deploy our Gradio app to the free HuggingFace Spaces platform.

-If you haven't used spaces before, follow the previous guide [here](/using_hugging_face_integrations).
+If you haven't used Spaces before, follow the previous guide [here](/using_hugging_face_integrations).
 You will have to add the `DB_USER`, `DB_PASSWORD`, and `DB_HOST` variables as "Repo Secrets".
 You can do this in the "Settings" tab.

 ![secrets](/assets/guides/secrets.png)